Myandra bicincta

 Myandra bicincta is a species of spider within the family Gnaphosidae.
 The species is found throughout all of Australia's states, including Tasmania.
 The holotype of the species is a male collected from Myall Lakes National Park in New South Wales.
+The species was first recorded from Boyanup in Western Australia, while later specimens were recorded near Launceston in Tasmania.